|ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

 Where Ithaca is at its narrowest is Dexa beach, which is said to be where Odysseus went onshore when he came home from the war in Troy.
 As a beach it is not much to see.
 That is, however, Polis beach from where it is said that Odysseus left from Ithaca when he went to Troy to make war.
 Polis beach is considered by many to be the best beach on Ithaca.

 Others think that Gidaki beach is the finest.
-Gidaki is located northeast of Vathy and is accessible only by boat.
+Gidaki is located northeast of Vathy and is accessible only by boat or on foot.
 I prefer the beaches around Kioni.
 There are many small beaches around the island, so you will surely find your own favourite.
 I like the small beach Filiatro which is very beautiful.

 For me, it is the beautiful scenery that is Ithaca's great gift to humanity.
 For others, it is the mythological footprints from Odysseus that arouse the interest.
 Are you interested in Greek mythology, you should visit the beaches of Dexa and Polis as mentioned above.